greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 Input data is interpreted according to `ENCODING` option or the current client encoding, and output data is encoded in `ENCODING` or the current client encoding, even if the data does not pass through the client but is read from or written to a file directly by the server.

 By default, `COPY` stops operation at the first error.
 This should not lead to problems in the event of a `COPY TO`, but the target table will already have received earlier rows in a `COPY FROM`.
 These rows will not be visible or accessible, but they still occupy disk space.
 This may amount to a considerable amount of wasted disk space if the failure happened well into a large `COPY FROM` operation.
 You may choose to invoke `VACUUM` to recover the wasted space.
-XXX Another option would be to use single row error isolation mode to filter out error rows while still loading good rows.
-XXX
+Another option would be to use single row error isolation mode to filter out error rows while still loading good rows.

 `FORCE_NULL` and `FORCE_NOT_NULL` can be used simultaneously on the same column.
 This results in converting quoted null strings to null values and unquoted null strings to empty strings.

-XXX

 The `BINARY` keyword causes all data to be stored/read as binary format rather than as text.
 It is somewhat faster than the normal text mode, but a binary-format file is less portable across machine architectures and Greenplum Database versions.
 Also, you cannot run `COPY FROM` in single row error isolation mode if the data is in binary format.